rsyncOSX/RsyncOSX_archived/README.md

 ## `--delete` parameter

 **Caution** about RsyncOSX and the `--delete` parameter.
-The `--delete` is a default parameter to rsync.
+The `--delete` is a [default parameter](https://rsyncosx.github.io/RsyncParameters).
 The parameter instructs rsync to **delete** all files in the destination which are not present in the source.
 Every time you add a new task to RsyncOSX, execute a estimation run (`--dry-run` parameter) and inspect the result before executing a real run.
 If you by accident set an empty catalog as source RsyncOSX will delete all files in the destination.
+To save deleted and changes files either utilize [snapshots](https://rsyncosx.github.io/Snapshots) or the `--backup` [feature](https://rsyncosx.github.io/Parameters).

 ## Fighting bugs